Isolation On-Campus

 Third-Party Delivery Services

-If you are ordering DoorDash, Postmates, Uber Eats or any similar service, you must coordinate the food to be delivered to your doorstep by your Care Giver or Housing staff.
-Please contact your Care Giver or Housing prior to ordering your meal to coordinate delivery.
+If you are ordering DoorDash, Postmates, Uber Eats, or any similar service, you must coordinate the food to be delivered to drop-off area near your isolation space, or to your doorstep directly.

-• You are allowed to have one visitor who will provide care, food, and/or supplies to you during your time in isolation.
-This person will NOT be allowed to enter your space, but can drop things off at your doorstep.
+• You are allowed to designate a care giver who will provide care, food, and/or supplies to you during your time in isolation.
+This person will NOT be allowed to enter your space but can drop things off at your doorstep.

 • What if I have a Service/Assistance Animal?